V-Kozintsev/npm-for-typeScript/README.md

-# 🚀 Welcome to Configuring npm packages for TypeScript with integration of linters, Webpack, Husky and GitHub Pages!
+# 🚀 Welcome to Configuring npm packages!